 Whenever we collect or process your personal data, we’ll only keep it for as long as is necessary for the purpose for which it was collected.
 At the end of that retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.

-When you place an order, we’ll keep the personal data you give us forever unless you ask us to remove it, this is done so in order to uphold our industry-first and only Lifetime Guarantee.
+When you place an order, we’ll keep the personal data you give us forever unless you ask us to remove it, this is done so in order to uphold our industry-first customer service.
 We also hold it for this period of time so we can comply with our legal and contractual obligations around product recalls and so on.

 We keep the majority of your personal data for a period of six years following your last purchase or contact with us so that we can provide good customer service, exercise our legal right, defend any legal claims or exercise product recalls if necessary.
 We will also keep an archive of purchases as part of our business records.
 Obviously, where you specifically contact us to ask us to delete your personal data or where you withdraw the consent we are relying on to process your personal data, we may be required to delete your data (or part of it) sooner than this.